-- Be a master of social media – both as a news-gathering tool and as a way to push the news out quickly and build our audience, as well as your own brand.
+- Use social media platforms both as a news-gathering tool and as a way to push the news out quickly and build our audience, as well as your own brand.

 - Meet departmental goals: Help formulate goals and actively seek to meet them.

-- Participate in training sessions and seek learning opportunities to keep skills updated in a continuously evolving industry.
+- Participate in training sessions offered and seek out learning opportunities to keep skills updated in a continuously evolving industry.

-- Command of grammar, spelling and AP style, as well as clear skills in story organization and clear writing.
+- Command of grammar, spelling, AP style, as well as skills in story organization and clear writing.

 - An intuitive sense of what’s important and interesting to audiences on all platforms.

 - The ability to write quickly, accurately and engagingly on a wide variety of topics.

 - A commitment to diverse coverage through community engagement and source building.